NCI Grant Policies

 Genomic research helps to advance our understanding of factors that influence health and disease.
 Sharing genomic research data is essential for translating research results into knowledge, products, and procedures that improve human health.
-The NCI Office of Data Sharing (ODS), headquartered within the Center for Biomedical Informatics and Information Technology (CBIIT), advocates for the proper balance of open-access, open-source, open-data-sharing policies.
-ODS provides specific NCI guidance for navigating the NIH Genomic Data Sharing policy and associated procedures, including when the policy applies, templates, exceptions, and additional information for intramural investigators, grantees, and non-NIH funded investigators.
+The NCI Office of Data Sharing (ODS), headquartered within the Center for Biomedical Informatics and Information Technology (CBIIT), advocates for the proper balance of open-access, open-source, and open-data-sharing policies.
+ODS provides specific NCI guidance for navigating the NIH Genomic Data Sharing Policy and associated procedures, including when the policy applies, templates, exceptions, and additional information for intramural investigators, grantees, and non-NIH funded investigators.
 For more information about the policy, please see Data Sharing on the CBIIT website.

 Consistent with the mission of the NCI to provide evidence-based approaches to cancer therapy, NCI believes that the full value of NCI-Supported Interventional Clinical Trials can be realized only if the final results of clinical trials are published as rapidly as possible.
 Timely and comprehensive access to the final results of clinical trials by investigators, clinicians and patients is particularly important for interventional cancer research studies because of their potential to directly impact patient care.
 The NCI Clinical Trials Access Policy applies to all NCI funded research grants, cooperative agreements, and/or contracts that support covered interventional clinical trials.